 I’ve been taking Methotrexate – a DMARD (Disease-modifying antirheumatic drug), used for cancer treatment in higher dosages – every week since then to manage my symptoms.

 The autoimmune disorder affected my fingers, wrist, elbow, hip, foot, and shoulder.
 By the time I received an official diagnosis (took half a year because doctors didn’t believe me), my jaw was also affected.

 I didn’t intend to stay in the Tier 1 helpdesk for long – the hiring manager told me that we can reevaluate my placement after one year and see if he could move me to another team or a different position within the IT department then.

 Well.
-After a year, I made my case, and was turned down for inconceivable reasons.
+After a year, I made my case, and was turned down.
 Later, we came to realize that the whole company went into a “lockdown” of sorts because it wasn’t making enough money, so “no one” got a raise or promotion for a year.
 I was hired in at the wrong time, which meant that my “1 year mark” coincided with the start of the promotion freeze.

 ☁️ AWS Newbies ☁️

 In the spring of 2018, a few months into the promotion ban, my manager and I were trying to figure out if there’s a way to circumvent the promotion ban to get me out of Tier 1 and into the Server Team so I can expand my expertise.
 I was already stomach-deep in the Tier 2 work, but because I was officially Tier 1, I had to do both, which meant that I was constantly overworked and stressed out.

 That spring, I was discussing “Amazon Web Services” with him.
 I’d heard about it tossed around, but I never really knew “what” it was.
 But a friend had recently gotten his AWS Solutions Architect Associates certification, and had immediately landed a swanky job at Google with no prior experience in the Cloud.
 He recommended that I take a look, too.
 I was sold!